 Listed are a few guidelines:

 - Make a list of everything that sets you apart from your competitors.
-Try to be as detail as possible.
+Try to be as detailed as possible.
 Remember if you can’t articulate your differentiator, then it will be more difficult to convince customers to try your product versus the one they’re presently purchasing.

 - Check out your competition.
 How are they selling their product?
 What promises are they making?
 What are they saying or not saying?
 Are there gaps in their marketing message?
-Find the need of your audience and fill it.
+Find the need of your audience and fill them.

 - Cross-market, if you’re a small business you can spy on Fortune 500 companies.
 They spend a mint on marketing.
 Therefore you can gain great insight based on their market research.
 Browse through as many unique value propositions as you need to and get a feel of the flow.
 We never suggest copying but you can use other businesses as examples or models.
 Big businesses do this all the time.
 Ie. Coke and Pepsi, Burger King, and McDonald’s.